How Photo Organizing and Yoga are Alike

 The best part is at the end

 At the end of every yoga practice, we do savasana or corpse pose.
 We lay on the floor with our arms and legs relaxed and our eyes closed.
-It is a time of total relaxation and it’s the best pose of every class.
+It is a time of total relaxation and the best pose of every class.
 You know you’ve done good work and this is your reward.

 Once you have organized your photos or at least done “something” with them, you can begin to enjoy your photos.
-You can print them out, you can make a photo book, you can simply scroll through the pictures on your phone because you got rid of the junk.
+You can print them out, you can make a photo book, or you can simply scroll through the pictures on your phone because you got rid of the junk.
 Every little step you’ve taken has brought you here.
 You’ve done good work and this is your reward.

 Happy organizing and Namaste!